No products in the cart.

 How to Make Melted Crayon Art – DIY Instructions:

-- Select the crayon colors you’d like to use
+Select the crayon colors you’d like to use and peel off the papers.

 Use a pencil sharpener or similar to create piles of colorful crayon shavings.
 You can shave them into small bowls or use a muffin tin as we did to make it easier for kids to grab from.

-- Create your abstract crayon art design on a canvas, watercolor paper, or heavy cardstock
+Sprinkle crayon shavings on a canvas, watercolor paper, or heavy cardstock.

 Lay your paper or canvas on a flat surface with cardboard or newspaper underneath to catch any loose crayon wax bits.
 Layout your crayon shavings in the desired composition on your canvas.
 You can create fun patterns and shapes or simply sprinkle them!

-Cover your design with wax paper.
+Cover your crayon-covered paper or canvas with a sheet of wax paper.
 If you’re using an iron to melt the crayons, this keeps the wax bits from sticking to the iron.

 Keep little hands away from your melted crayon art finished product for at least 15-20 minutes to ensure the wax has completely cooled and hardened.